 We are Pet Owners Too and We Understand Grief

 All of us at Peaceful Pets Aquamation are pet owners too, and we understand that facing the death of a pet or even a pet with a serious illness can be emotionally devastating.
-We encourage you to speak with your veterinarian and, if needed, a grief counselor, when the time is near.
+We encourage you to speak with your veterinarian and, if needed, a grief counselor to obtain grief support, when the time is near.
 You need clear information regarding treatment in order to evaluate all of your options, including the most difficult decisions.

 Dr. Sandra Grossman offers all Peaceful Pets clients one free telephone consultation or a free visit to one of her pet loss groups.
 Contact her at: email@example.com.